 Reaching Key Decision-Makers

-We know Alliance members have a number of priorities on Capitol Hill.
-Through biweekly strategy calls, we help our members identify the most promising policies to advance energy efficiency – and help amplify their voice by setting up Hill visits for coalition members.
+We know Alliance members have a number of priorities in the states and on Capitol Hill.
+Through biweekly strategy calls, we help our members identify the most promising policies to advance energy efficiency – and help amplify their voice by setting up meetings for coalition members.

-Our skilled and connected lobbyists make sure the Alliance position is heard when policies move forward by coordinating coalition visits, circulating letters to stakeholders, and submitting questions for key hearings.
-These efforts have helped move bipartisan legislation to provide critical financing, recognize CHP’s resiliency benefits, and make sure CHP and WHP are credited in a Clean Energy Standard.
+Our skilled and connected team makes sure the Alliance position is heard when policies move forward by coordinating coalition visits, circulating letters to stakeholders, and submitting questions for key hearings.
+These efforts have helped shine a spotlight on energy efficiency jobs, ensure CHP has a seat at the table in clean energy discussions, and identify and overcome barriers to deployment.

-The Clean Air Act is complicated.
-Yet, the Alliance’s knowledgeable and experienced staff understands how to navigate the regulatory process.
+Energy policy is complicated.
+Yet, the Alliance’s knowledgeable and experienced staff understands how to navigate the legislative and regulatory process.
 We make sure that the Alliance has a voice in rulemaking proceedings by preparing public comments, meeting with key Agency staff, and testifying at public hearings.
-And thanks to theses efforts, we’re seeing a real difference in the rules.
+And thanks to these efforts, we’re seeing a real difference in the rules.

 Encouraging CHP Use

 Alliance members already understand that industrial energy efficiency can save money, create jobs, and reduce emissions.
 By joining together, we can make sure decision-makers understand these benefits as well.